 Lathyrus chloranthus is a seldom-seen species of sweet pea in a color you don’t expect: some blooms are clear yellow and others develop orange shading.
 The 2020 growing season was the first time I tried this beauty in my garden.
-I didn’t expect much from it and was pleasantly surprised by its performance: the seeds produced good-looking, vigorous vines with abundant, light green to grayish green foliage, and flowers appeared from early summer into early September.
+I didn’t expect much from it and was pleasantly surprised by its performance: the seeds produced good-looking, vigorous, well-branched vines with abundant, light green to grayish green foliage, and flowers appeared from early summer into early September.
 I have grown it every year since, mostly thanks to self-sown seedlings.

 Don’t expect a traffic-stopping bloom display—the flowers are on the small side—and unlike more commonly grown sweet peas, this one does not have any fragrance.
 It’s still worth growing for its rarity and its uncommon color.
-My vines reached 4 to 5 feet tall, so a large support isn’t necessary.
-In fact, I think this species would look great on a tripod of stakes in a medium-sized to large container, where the blooms would be closer to eye level.
+I think this species would look terrific on a tripod of stakes in a large container, where the blooms would be closer to eye level.
 It also makes a great cover for wire or chain-link fencing.
 Here, it usually reaches somewhere around 4 to 5 feet tall but can get bigger in moist, rich soil.
 Full sun (in cooler areas, at least; my plants did well with shade during the hottest part of the day).
 Annual.

 Collected in mid to late July 2023.
 At least 12 seeds.
 Shipping to US addresses only.